denten-books/plain-text/main.md

 Isomorphic application design makes the sitution more acute in giving a measure of similarity between page and screen (the definition of isomoprhism), obscuring material divergence beneath.

+[^ln3-illusion]: Matthew Kirschenbaum puts it this way: "Computers are unique in the history of writing technologies in that they present a premeiated material environment built and engineered to propogate an illusion of immateriality; the digital nature of computational representation is prcisely what enables this illusion---or else call it a working model---of immaterial behavior [@kirschenbaum_mechanisms_2012, loc 1406-12]."

 ### 3.6 WYSINAWYG (What You See Is Not Always What You Get)